-World-famous wineries, several specialising in robust reds, fortified ports and muscats compliment a fantastic gourmet food region specialising in cheeses, mustards and bakeries.
+World-famous wineries can be found in Beechworth and the Rutherglen Wine Region, several specialising in robust reds, fortified ports and muscats compliment a fantastic gourmet food region specialising in cheeses, mustards and bakeries.
 Great art galleries and famous artists, superb rose gardens and antique boutiques make Beechworth their home.

 Cradled in the foothills of the Australian Alps, Beechworth is a fascinating and beautiful town of many contrasts.
 It is a town, rich in history that offers a wonderful glimpse into centuries past.
 A place to discover natural beauty… meandering streams and thundering waterfalls, deep rocky gorges, rolling green valleys and stark granite outcrops.

 The restored Historic and Cultural Precinct offers a wonderful glimpse into the past, with a museum, parks and gardens and the courthouse where Australia's infamous bushranger 'Ned Kelly' and his mother were tried.
 You can visit the cell where he was held in his youth and see the gaol where he, his mother and sympathisers were imprisoned, and the court house where his final trial commenced.